lvgl/lvgl/docs/porting/display.md

 to the active LVGL display area.
 So the physical resoltution and the offset of the active area can be set with `lv_disp_set_physical_res(disp, hor_res, ver_res);`and `lv_disp_set_offset(disp, x, y);`

 ### Rotation
+LVGL supports rotation of the display in 90 degree increments.
+You can select whether you'd like software rotation or hardware rotation.

 The orientation of the display can be changed with `lv_disp_set_rotation(disp, LV_DISP_ROTATION_0/90/180/270, true/false)`.
 LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
 IF the last paramter is `true` LVGL will rotate the rendered image.
 If it's `false` the display driver should rotate the rendered image.